rohingosling/parametric-functions/README.md

 ### Parametric Solutions for Cubic Polynomial Coefficient

+- Note:
+  - Parameters computed using symbolic solver from the Python `sympy` package.
+  - In the code, the `solve_cubic_coefficients()` function implements the `sympy` symbolic solution to compute the coeficients.

 - Given:

 $$f(x) = a x^3 + b x^2 + c x + d \quad \quad ...Cubic \hspace{2mm} polynomial function.$$